Can I Drive a Company Vehicle without an Ignition Interlock Restriction?

 What Happens If I Drive a Vehicle Without an Interlock?

 There are two reasons why someone might be required to have an ignition interlock: an alcohol content restriction a conditional restoration.
 Driving a vehicle without an ignition interlock when it is required can have serious consequences.
-One consequence is being charged with driving while license revoked by a law enforcement officer.
-This [...]
+One consequence is being charged with driving while license revoked by a law enforcement officer. [...]

 Go to Top